 When one thinks of curving metal, the first tool in mind is usually the English wheel.
-For those of you who haven't seen one, here you go.
-How Bob ever toted that down to Octoberfest '03 to do a demo is beyond us.
+For

 The funny thing about Grant and his ability to will sheetmetal into various shapes is how he got started, which will surprise most of you.
 On one of Bob's earlier vehicles, he was building a set of ground effects . . . out of fiberglass!
 That's right - our favorite sheetmetal maniac was spreading the resin before he was trying to hone his skills on the English wheel.
 His complaint about fiberglass, other than it being a bronchitis promoter, was how extremely messy it was.